ParthGandhiNUS/tp/docs/UserGuide.md

 luigi
 No student found to edit!
 ```

+Similar to View Student, if the there are 2 or more students with the same name, the program would prompt the user to input the corresponding phone number of the student that they would like to edit.
 <div style="page-break-after: always;"></div>

 ### Restore a student to the working list `restore`
 Restores a student deleted in the current session.
 Allows the user to do restore [student] or just restore.